‘Dancing With The Stars’ 2017- How Is A Winner So Obvious To Some Already? [Opinion]

-As usual, the Dancing with the Stars lineup is filled with celebrities and sports figures, who have had their 15 minutes of fame at one time.
+As usual, the Dancing with the Stars lineup is filled with celebrities and sports figures who have had their 15 minutes of fame at one time.
 Now some are looking for a jump-start into a second wind of star power while others are coming out of retirement just to have some fun.
 Then there are those who just want to see if they have what it takes to be a winner of the Dancing with the Stars competition.

-There is such a variety of Dancing with the Stars contestants this new season and without anyone taking so much as a gander at their dance steps some serious predictions on winners are already popping up.
-From the NFL player to the aging “Cuchi-Cuchi” girl who hit the height of her fame in another century, just how can anyone predict a winner yet?
+There is such a variety of Dancing with the Stars contestants this new season and without anyone taking so much as a gander at their dance steps, some serious predictions on winners are already popping up.
+From the NFL player to the aging “Cuchi-Cuchi” girl who hit the height of her fame in another century, just how can anyone predict a winner?
 One thing is for sure – these folks are all ready to cut a rug right into the winner’s circle.

 ‘Dancing With the Stars’ 2017: Season 24 celebrity cast and partners revealed on 'GMA’ https://t.co/qrt2sSSJyH